 1. Scenario Planning

 Scenario planning creates future narratives.
 It considers different possible events or market changes.
 This technique readies businesses for many outcomes.
-It helps them react quickly and effectively to unexpected changes.
+It helps them react quickly and effectively to unexpected changes, including supply chain disruptions.
 It’s very useful in volatile markets or fast-changing industries.

 2. Consumer Trend Analysis

-Consumer trend analysis spots patterns in behavior and preferences.
-It tracks emerging trends.
+Consumer trend analysis spots patterns in consumer behavior and preferences.
+It tracks emerging trends in market demand.
 This lets businesses foresee demand shifts.
 They can then adjust production and stock levels ahead of time.
 This method is crucial for fast-paced industries.
 Examples include fashion, technology, and consumer goods.

 3. Product Life Cycle Analysis